Policy Number: 93

 Sponsored Project Accounts are those accounts involving:

-The designated department representative is responsible for ensuring that the completed effort certification reports are submitted within 30 calendar days of receipt.
+The designated department representative is responsible for ensuring that the completed effort certification reports are submitted no later than 30 calendar days after receipt.

 Primary Individuals and faculty members must complete effort certification reports for their own efforts and for efforts of supporting individuals.